g0pinath/az-fs-bkp/README.md

   - 04_build-cronjob-actual-template-yml - build the cronjob template using the ansible-templates/dynamic-cronjob-actual-values.yml as input for values and cronjob-values-base.yml as template using ansible/j2.

   -   05_taint_nodes_apply_templates - taint the nodes so that each node runs exactly one cron job.

+  -   cron_job_check_status_scalein_nodes - this schedule needs to be 30 minutes before the schedule defined for the cronjobs.

+  -   cron_job_start_backup_scaleout_nodes - this schedule needs to be 30 minutes after the schedule defined for the cronjobs.

  GITLAB CI Variables required.